From the BlogSubscribe Now

 Welcome to the Internet — All UR Photos Belong 2 Us

 Folks, it’s long past time to get over this silly notion about having your photos stolen.
-I say that as someone who also used to get his shorts in a twist about the very same thing, and has even sued someone for copyright infringement.
+I say that as someone who also used to get his shorts in a twist about the very same thing and has even sued someone for copyright infringement.
 I actually believe more photographers should sue for legitimate copyright infringement, as it’s a very educational process.
-You come out of the other side with a new appreciation for the difference about what you thought versus how things actually work.

 Let’s take a look at some reasons people may steal your photos.